AnyChart/docs.anychart.com/Basic_Charts/Doughnut_Chart.md

 // create a pie chart and set the data var chart = anychart.pie(data);

-// set the inner radius
+/* set the inner radius
-// (to turn the pie chart into a doughnut chart) chart.innerRadius("30%");
+(to turn the pie chart into a doughnut chart)*/ chart.innerRadius("30%");

 // set the container id